cobalt-language/cobalt-language.github.io/mdbook/cobalt-docs/src/modules.md

 ### Imports

-If/when that get's tedious, you can bring the module's contents into the current scope by importing it:
+If/when that gets tedious, you can bring the module's contents into the current scope by importing it:
 ```
 module MyModule {
     let my_constant = 3i32;